mode51/ScriptTool/README.md

 # ScriptTool
 Script Tool is an automation tool.
 It allows the user to create scripts in C# and run them from the main window or from the Script Tool icon in the system tray.

-To load the Installer project you will need to have previously installed the Microsoft Visual Studio 2017 Installer Projects package.
-If you don't have it, you can download it [here](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects).
+To load the Installer project you will need to have previously installed [Microsoft Visual Studio 2017 Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects).

 Scripts are run in a background thread to allow for more complex scripts.
 They are also tracked and terminated forcefully if still running when the application closes.
 To terminate the application, you must right-click the system tray icon and select <Exit>; closing the window only hides it.